The Murder of Sonic the Hedgehog: Plot

-When they reawaken, Amy, Tails, and Barry return to the dining car and find Sonic laying on the floor.
-While Amy and Tails begin investigating immediately, Barry checks on Sonic and discovers him to be badly injured.
-Barry accompanies Tails as they move between the different themed cars, interrogating each of the participants to verify their alibis.
+When they reawaken, Amy, Tails, and Barry return to the dining car and find Sonic lying on the floor.
+Believing this is part of the game, Amy and Tails begin investigating immediately, while Barry checks on Sonic and discovers him to be unconscious and badly injured.
+Amy rushes ahead to start her own investigation, leaving Barry to accompany Tails.
+The two move between the themed cars, interrogating each of the participants to verify their alibis.
 Progressing through a saloon, a library, a casino, and a lounge, Tails and Barry eventually reach the conductor car at the front of the train, where the rest of the party is called to gather.